ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

    1. Set **path** to `/entries`
    2. Set **verb** to `PUT`
    3. Select the **save-guestbook-entry-sequence** action
 8. Save and expose the API.
-Make note of the provided route, as you will it from your web application.
+Make note of the provided route, as you will use it from your web application.

 ## Deploy the web app